ThirdRealityStudios/GUInness/README.md

 # Donations (Via LiteCoin)
-I do this in my free-time so any donation would be highly appreciated and motivates me;
+I do this in my free-time so any donation would be highly appreciated;
-especially in the mind of open-source it is more about the attention someone gives you rather than the amount.
+especially in the mind of open-source it is more about the attention someone gives me rather than the amount.

-Wallet address:

 MEE93XavWVjebG5H3iGTfPyKajkfxx2ZPz